MechaDuck/Hexapod_Botolomaeus/README.md

 # HexapodHDA
-v0.2.0
+v0.8.0
+State machine for continues rotations and continues steps in X, Y direction are implemented and tested.
+Bluetooth communication integrated and tested.
+(28.06.2018)
+Missing:
+  -Automated shutdown, when battery low via ISR v0.2.0
 Basic state machines for a simple movement are implemented.
 Missing Bluetooth communication and a lot of testing with the real robot (16.06.2018)